IggyGuajardo/advocate-calculator/README.md

-# Commission Calculator
+# Advocate Commission Calculator

-A calculator tool for employee commissions.
+A calculator tool for advocate commissions.